Emerald-Services/SupportBot/README.md

 ## What is SupportBot?

 SupportBot is an open-sourced support system for discord.
-It's completely free to use with high amounts of customisation to match your own brand.
+It's completely free to use with high amounts of customization to match your own brand.

 ## Quick Links